-As part of Women’s History Month, Dr. Shefali Mahesh, medical staff president, associate chair of pediatrics and subspecialty cluster director, and division director for nephrology and dialysis, shares her thoughts on her career and what it means to be a woman in medicine.
+As part of Women’s History Month, Dr. Shefali Mahesh, medical staff president, endowed chair of pediatric medicine and subspecialty cluster director, and division director for nephrology and dialysis, shares her thoughts on her career and what it means to be a woman in medicine.

 What is your role at Akron Children’s and how long have you been with the hospital?